chrisvest/stormpot/package-info.md

-{@link stormpot.Allocator} and {@link stormpot.Poolable} are interfaces we are going to have to implement in our own code, and we will be needing the {@link stormpot.Slot} interface to do that; and finally we are going to need a concrete pool implementation from the library:
+{@link stormpot.Allocator} and {@link stormpot.Poolable} are interfaces we are going to have to implement in our own code, and we will be needing the {@link stormpot.Slot} interface to do that; and finally we are going to need a concrete pool implementation from the library: the {@link stormpot.qpool.QueuePool QueuePool}.
-{@link stormpot.qpool.QueuePool}.

     ::: java
     import stormpot.Allocator;